 You can also filter jobs that Started in:

 The Job ID and the Backup Set values are clickable.
 Clicking the Job ID value for an FS job takes you to the job details page.
 Clicking the value in the Backup Set tab takes you to the backup set details page.

-From the Jobs page within the Protect > Windows/Linux Servers page, click the Job ID of the job whose details you want to view.
+From the Jobs page within the Protect > File Servers page, click the Job ID of the job whose details you want to view.
 The jobs details page is divided into the Details tab, and the Logs tab.